Illustration of Pickled Okra Recipe with Garlic and Dill for Small-Batch Canning

 How long should pickled okra sit before eating?

 At least 24 hours is enough for the first taste, but 2 to 3 days is better.
-A full week gives the garlic and dill time to settle into the brine.
+A full week allows the garlic and dill to settle into the brine and gives the pickles a fuller flavor.

 Do I need to remove the stems?